puskin94/pigna/README.md

 #### (q Queue) HasBeenAcked(messageUUID uuid.UUID) (bool, error)
 Given an `uuid.UUID` it returns if a message has been acked or not

+### Changelog

+#### 0.0.8
+Added basic testing
+Sending and Consuming are now on a different port Changed from "loadBalanced" to "roundRobin"